 As you might have already concluded, transferring property into an asset protection trust is not as easy as changing the name on a deed or depositing money into a bank account.
 Transferring assets to a trust can be complicated and legally fraught without a full understanding of the laws at issue.
 Further, asset protection laws vary from state to state,and there are a few crucial differences that trust creators should understand.

 If you are considering creating a Wyoming asset protection trust or want to learn how to transfer assets to a trust, Wyoming Corporate Services Inc works with experienced attorneys to guide you through the asset protection laws.
-Contact us at 1-800-990-0433 or email us so we can help you start the process.
+Contact us at 1-800-990-0433 or email us to take advantage of our asset preservation trust services.
 You can also read about some of our other asset protection strategies here.